Sunday, 28 May 2023

 However for now, my main concern was getting home.
 Another 3km trek back to the car was followed by a tough decision.
 Do I go back the way I came or shall I try heading north towards the East Lancs which in theory should be the shortest route?
 I chose the latter.
 The tarmac ended, the road became a potholed gravel track, but I kept going and it was actually better than the Irlam way.
 I did have to negotiate two closed gates at a level crossing, but eventually I reached the relative civilisation of Astley and from there the East Lancs.
 It did make me wonder if it would have been quicker to get my push bike out.
 If only I'd fixed that puncture.......

-Thursday 4 May 2023
+Thursday, 4 May 2023

 Avalon Marshes - Ham Wall and Shapwick Heath

 For a birder from North West England, Avalon Marshes in Somerset is like a different world.
 How can I relate this to Pennington Flash?
-Despite the old English name which seems to hark back to the days of Arthurian legend, it's about as far removed from anywhere else in England as it possibly could be whilst still being in the same county, and in fact it's got a very eastern European feel.
+Despite the old English name which seems to hark back to the days of Arthurian legend, it's about as far removed from anywhere else in England as it possibly could be whilst still being in the same country, and in fact it's got a very eastern European feel.
 Actually, perhaps Avalon marshes is the perfect name and this is what these marshes were like in the Dark Ages, before modern people trashed the countryside.

 Today I visited Ham Wall RSPB and nearby Shapwick Heath, and quite apart from a Great Reed Warbler at Ham Wall there were just an amazing array of other species.